Supermicro AOM-SFP28-25GBE-SR-INT Compatible 25GBASE-SR SFP28 for Intel-Silicon AOC Cards

 Which Supermicro AOC NIC cards require the INT variant?

 Supermicro AOC cards built on Intel silicon (Intel XXV710 or Intel E810 NIC chips) require the -INT variant.
 Supermicro AOC cards built on Mellanox ConnectX-4 Lx silicon require the -1-MLN variant.
-Specific AOC model lists depend on the generation and form factor (standard low-profile, OCP 3.0, multi-port); for a signed compatibility statement against a specific AOC model number, contact us with the AOC SKU on hand and we will confirm before shipment.
+Specific AOC model lists depend on generation and form factor (standard low-profile, OCP 3.0, multi-port); for a signed compatibility statement against a specific AOC model number, send us the AOC SKU on hand and we will confirm before shipment.

 Does the AOM-SFP28-25GBE-SR-INT need a firmware update for E810-based AOC cards?